JanNeuendorf/lorevault/README.md

 ignore_variables=false # This is the default.
 If true, the text is protected.
 ```
 They can not be used inside hashes, tags or types.
+If the config file is read from a git-repo, the variables
+`SELF_REPO` and `SELF_COMMIT` are set automatically.
+This allows references to files from the same commit.

 ### CLI